More Flow, Less Friction

 Em Shen

-Whether it's intentional or incidental.
-Absolutely.
 We had spent the previous year learning the quick service business model on how Jack's inter-agency team operated.
-So we had that historical knowledge.
-They split paid and organic social.
-So we were originally primarily focused on traditional banner ads, social placements— that kind of workstream and lane.
-And when we kicked that off, we had actually conducted an in-depth look at their audience under an offering that we called “audience intelligence.”
+We actually conducted an in-depth look at their audience under an offering that we called “audience intelligence.”
 So this gave us a really clear understanding about the platforms that their audience was on and what kinds of content they were consuming.
-So with that and our understanding of the brand, when Jack came to me with the clear ask, “turn our organic social channels around,” there was enough context and information available to move, test, and learn very quickly.
+With that, when Jack came to me with the clear ask of, “turn our organic social channels around,” there was enough context and information available to move, test, and learn very quickly.

 Amie

 Yeah, it sounds like you had trust from the client and the right, as you said, information, right foundation there—and then autonomy there within your company, within Conscious Minds to act upon it and to decide what was best.
-And I think that sweet spot of trust from the client and autonomy within your day-to-day working environment is that perfect storm that you had.
-And I would love for you to talk a little bit about what you unlocked as a result, what you were able to do because you recognized: “Oh, I have the trust.
-Oh wait, I have this green space to do something with.”
+And I think that sweet spot of trust from the client and autonomy within your day-to-day working environment is that perfect storm that you said.
+And I would love for you to talk a little bit about what you unlocked as a result, what you were able to do because you recognized: “Oh wait, I have this green space to do something with.”
 You have to be able to recognize it and then act on it.
 So your instinct there, I would love for you to click into that and talk a bit more about recognizing the space that you were in and what you did as a result.

 Em Shen

-That actually takes me to the second element of this equation, and that was setting up the rituals and systems that were needed to make the most of this perfect storm.
 Now, in my personal life, I'd been on a deep dive of self-help, spiritual learning, professional discovery, everything from Taoism to astrology and moon cycles, operational efficiency, neuro linguistic programming, scrum project management.
 I trialed a lot of different micro and macro patterns in my own life over the years to see how they influenced day-to-day behaviors, week-to-week behaviors, quarterly behaviors.
 You'll hear the word “flow” a lot in eastern philosophy.
 I think also in creative endeavors where you want “flow state;” the magic of flow; flowing like water; letting ideas flow.
 And I think, at the heart of it, what was really important to me was creating more flow, less friction for our team.

 Tsilli